GOVTNZ/print-ready/docs/js-website-integration.md

 5. **Implementation Tips:**
 - Make sure the selectors match your DOM structure, and provide a valid exclude selector to prevent unwanted links from being printed.
 - Adjust the include/exclude selectors as needed to account for different page types.
 For instance, the homepage may have a different structure compared to standard pages.
-See the implimentation of `generateListOfPageLinks` in `printready-site.js`  which uses a conditional statement to handle these variations.
+See the implementation of `generateListOfPageLinks` in `printready-site.js`  which uses a conditional statement to handle these variations.

 ### Example Output